Case: Democracy Forward Foundation v. U.S. Marshals Service

 The plaintiff sued the U.S. Marshals Service (USMS) under the Freedom of Information Act (FOIA), 5 U.S.C. § 552.
 Represented by its in-house counsel, Democracy Forward sought injunctive relief and attorneys’ fees.
 They claimed that USMS unlawfully failed to respond to multiple FOIA requests submitted in early 2025, which sought records concerning the agency’s interactions with federal judges and White House officials in sensitive and potentially politically charged situations.
 Democracy Forward’s requests stemmed from widespread media reports indicating that USMS personnel may have communicated inappropriately with federal judges handling January 6-related cases, allegedly under direction from DOGE, a controversial federal office.
 Additional reporting raised alarms that DOGE leader Elon Musk’s private security team had been deputized by USMS, and that DOGE associates had improperly used the Marshals Service to gain access to federal facilities.
 These developments sparked public concern about executive overreach, especially after Vice President J.D.
 Vance publicly questioned the judiciary’s power to restrain the executive branch.

 In response to these developments, Democracy Forward submitted four separate FOIA requests between January 27 and February 12, 2025.
 These included requests for communications between USMS and DOGE, phone logs and directives involving the Executive Office of the President, and records related to the enforcement of federal court orders.
 Each request was acknowledged and assigned a tracking number, and USMS granted fee waivers.
 On February 14, the agency asked Democracy Forward to consolidate the requests into a single administrative request.
-The Foundation agreed, provided that the search scope would extend to the date of the actual search, and also agreed to narrow certain custodian and keyword fields to facilitate processing.
+The Foundation agreed, provided that the search scope would extend to the date of the actual search, and it also agreed to narrow certain custodian and keyword fields to facilitate processing.

 The case is ongoing.